jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 permute_atoms_wfn(fchname, coor_file)
 geom_lin_intrplt(gjfname1, gjfname2, n)
 ```
 The `rmsd_wrapper` function is able to calculate the RMSD value between two molecules.
 The input files can be any type of xyz/gjf/fch.
-For exemple,
+For example,

 ```python
 from mokit.lib.mirror_wfn import rmsd_wrapper